Tek42/lemmy-docker-support/docs/_posts/2023-06-26-better-docker-compose.markdown

 date:   2023-06-26 17:01:57 +0000
 categories: docker
 ---
 I find the docker compose provided by the Lemmy devs to be overly complicated.
 I have pared it down to the essentials to get it running nicely with your own reverse proxy.
 In this example I use Nginx Proxy Manager (NPM) which is very simple to use and I recommend it to anyone who just wants a simple Lemmy install with easy automation of SSL certs.

+Also note that I have intentionally removed postfix from the docker-compose.yml as I believe that it's a bad idea for people to be running postfix on home servers and/or VPS's.
+You will almost certainly have most/all of your outgoing mail rejected by recipient servers.
+I recommend using one of the many mail services such as sendgrid, mailgun, postmark, etc. If you feel differently, feel free to do it your way.

 If you want to use something other than NPM (Caddy, Traefik, Nginx, etc) you can just omit the section for 'nginxproxymanager' and insert your own reverse proxy preference.